sakshigupta3796/Mlflow_ex1/README.md

 # Mlflow_ex1

-the command used to launch the MLFlow server. mlflow ui
+The command used to launch the MLFlow server is :
+        mlflow ui